 Cornbread Stuffing Muffins with Apple and Pancetta

-- 7 cups ¾ inch cubes crustless firm white sandwich bread
+- 7 cups crustless firm white sandwich bread cubes about 3/4 inch

 - 6 ounces diced pancetta